Non-small cell lung cancer (NSCLC) is a common type of cancer.

 The following organizations offer support groups for people with lung cancer:

-You can also talk to your doctor about lung cancer support groups in your community.
+You can also talk with your doctor about lung cancer support groups in your community.
 Many hospitals and nonprofit organizations have free educational meetings and support groups for those with lung cancer.